How to Collaborate Better: The Case for a Team Help Desk

 Ultimately, the customer experience stars and ends with what you, as a company can offer in terms of communication options.
 A great way to show your customers that you “care” is by being there for them when they least expect it.
 And that’s a lot easier to do with a team help desk.

 First, it’s a ticketing system that’s designed to be personal.
 Fully integrated with email, there are multiple inboxes, email addresses, productivity and organizational features.
-Delve deep with a number of important metrics: Tickets, Productivity, Team, or Happiness.
+Delve deep with a number of typical ticketing system metrics: Tickets, Productivity, Team, or Happiness.
 They all keep track of what’s going on in your support system.

-In addition, there’s a knowledge base and a feedback community that encourages site visitors (and fence-sitters) to speak their mind.
+In addition, there’s a knowledge base and a host of other customer service tools that encourage site visitors (and fence-sitters) to speak their mind.
 A community complete with questions, answers or issue sharing for those wishing to participate in conversations.
 The point here is to give customers many options.

 Still have questions?